FASTENERS 101™

 A lag screw is installed by drilling a pilot hole into wood and then driving it in with a socket or wrench.

-Screws can be reused if the drive recess and threading are undamaged.
-Stainless Steel screws can often be reused as they are corrosion resistant and can withstand the test of time.
+Screws can be reused if the drives recess and threading are undamaged.
+Stainless steel screws can often be reused as they are corrosion resistant and can withstand the test of time.

 Screws are measured by diameter, thread pitch, and length.